-- Fill a plastic bucket with water and add Dechlorinating solution to ensure the tap water is safe.
+- Fill a plastic bucket with water and add a Dechlorinating solution to ensure the tap water is safe.

 - Bring the temperature in the bucket to a similar temperature to your tank.
 You can do this by simply adding hot water and monitoring the temperature using a digital thermometer.
 Alternatively, you can use a spare fish tank heater set at the correct temperature.

 - Switch of the lighting and heating supply for the fish tank to ensure safety.